tedneward/Azgaarnoth/Creatures/Spider.md

 >- **Languages** —
 >- **Challenge** 3
 >___
->***Ethereal Jaunt.***.
-As a bonus action, the spider can magically shift from the Material Plane to the Ethereal Plane, or vice versa.
+>***Ethereal Jaunt.*** As a bonus action, the spider can magically shift from the Material Plane to the Ethereal Plane, or vice versa.
 >
->***Spider Climb.***.
-The spider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+>***Spider Climb.*** The spider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
 >
->***Web Walker.***.
-The spider ignores movement restrictions caused by webbing.
+>***Web Walker.*** The spider ignores movement restrictions caused by webbing.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
+>***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 7 (1d10 + 2) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 18 (4d8) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
 >

 ---

 ## Swarm of Spiders
-The swarm presented here isn’t ordinary or benign assemblies of little creatures.
+The swarm presented here isn't ordinary or benign assemblies of little creatures.
 They form as a result of some sinister or unwholesome influence.
-Even druids can’t charm these swarms, and their aggressiveness is borderline unnatural.
+Even druids can't charm these swarms, and their aggressiveness is borderline unnatural.

 >### Swarm of Insects
 >*Medium swarm, unaligned*